KVCrisostomo/FinancialMatrix/FinancialMatrix/ARCHITECTURE.md

 - **`TransactionScreen.kt`:** The main navigation host and global scaffold.
 Dedicates 100% of its vertical layout strictly to expense row processing (`SavingsDashboard.kt` is completely un-embedded).
 - **`CreditCardScreen.kt`:** High-volume vertical layout using `LazyColumn`. **Rule:** All card creation is routed through the main FAB; inline "+" header icons are prohibited.
 - **`IncomeScreen.kt`:** Dashboard for tracking monthly earnings.
 Features the structural `SavingsDashboard.kt` component permanently mounted in the top header area.
+- **`AboutScreen.kt`:** Provides the static informational route (`/about`).
+Displays application metadata, dynamic versioning via `BuildConfig.VERSION_NAME`, and handles navigation to the legal sub-route.
+Must utilize the standard application scaffold (Midnight Navy background) and rely entirely on localized strings.
+No business logic or state mutation is permitted.
+- **`OssLicensesScreen.kt`:** Automatically parses and renders Open Source Software (OSS) licenses using the native `aboutlibraries-compose-m3` dependency.
+This ensures a 100% Jetpack Compose and Material 3 architecture, completely prohibiting the use of legacy Android Activity hooks for compliance rendering.

 ---